ChaseBosman/Throughout-Routing-Algo/README.md

-Semester long project involving creating a routing algorithm to maximize throughput.
+Network simulation involving creating a routing algorithm to maximize throughput.

 node_structs.h establishes structs to simulate the physical layer.